RasaHQ/calm-langgraph-customer-service-comparison/README.md

 7. **Access the Inspector:**
    - When prompted to open in browser, click the link.

 8. Chat with your customer support assistant about flights, hotels, cars, and/or excursions!

 ### Notes

-- Keyboard bindings may not map correctly in the Codespace so you may not be able to copy and paste as you normally would!
+- Keyboard bindings may not map correctly in the Codespace, so you may not be able to copy and paste as you normally would!
 - The database creation is done separately to manage memory usage.

 ## Quantitative Evaluation